learning2hash/learning2hash.github.io/_publications/hansen2021representation.markdown

 ---
 How data is represented and operationalized is critical for building computational solutions that are both effective and efficient.
-A common approach is to represent data objects as binary vectors, denoted \textit{hash codes}, which require little storage and enable efficient similarity search through direct indexing into a hash table or through similarity computations in an appropriate space.
+A common approach is to represent data objects as binary vectors, denoted \textit\{hash codes\}, which require little storage and enable efficient similarity search through direct indexing into a hash table or through similarity computations in an appropriate space.
 Due to the limited expressibility of hash codes, compared to real-valued representations, a core open challenge is how to generate hash